For parents and carers

 What is RME exactly?

 RME is an approach to mathematics which begins with contexts that students can relate to and builds their understanding through modelling those contexts mathematically.
 It focuses on sense-making rather than memorising formulae, and students often become more confident with mathematics and willing to ‘give it a go’.
 Students who are strong in mathematics can find new ways to solve problems.
-Read more here .
+Read more about how RME works here.

 What does an RME classroom look like?

 RME classrooms are often different from regular mathematics classrooms.
-RME can involve significantly more whole class discussion, and students spend less time working through exercises alone.
-Typically, RME involves:
+There is a lot more discussion, and students spend less time working through exercises alone.
+Read more about what makes RME classrooms different here.

 What about assessment and homework?

-Because they may be working on fewer exercises during RME classes, you might find that your child writes less than usual in their book, and their homework might involve exploring problems through drawing diagrams or collecting data at home.
+Because they may be working on fewer exercises during RME classes, students often write less than usual in their book, and their homework might involve exploring problems through drawing diagrams or collecting data at home.
 Students may be asked to investigate a context during class or for homework, and instead of exercises might write about these in their books, or include photographs of their work.

 My child is very good at maths/is anxious about maths.
 Is RME suitable for them?